SLAMPAI/autoexperiment/README.md

   # if a job is finished, otherwise, it will be restarted FOREVER.
   termination_str: "Eval Epoch: {epochs}"

-  # path of sbatch scripts that are generated from the `template`
+  # Path of sbatch scripts that are generated from the `template`
   # each experiment will have a dedicated sbatch script.
   sbatch_script: "sbatch/{name}.sbatch"

-  # command to run for each job.
+  # Command to run for each job.
   cmd: "sbatch {sbatch_script}"

-  # check the status jobs each number of secs, to restart them if needed
+  # Check the status jobs each number of secs, to restart them if needed
   check_interval_secs: 600

 experiments:
-  # in experiments, we define a list of named set of experiments.
+  # In experiments, we define a list of named set of experiments.
   # In each set (here, we only define a single one,  named `set1`), we
   # simply do the cartesian product of all the parameters defined in it.
   # each instance of the product will define a single sbatch script, i.e.